 Have your say on Council Tax Support in East Lindsey

-EAST Lindsey residents are being asked for their views on the local Council Tax Support Scheme.
+Residents are being asked for their views on the local Council Tax Support Scheme for 2021/22.

-Since 2013 the Scheme for working age applicants has been based broadly on the following principles:
+The proposed scheme for working age applicants continues to be based broadly on the following principles: